Pregnancy Insomnia: What Causes It and How to Treat It

 Implement a tight sleep schedule, without making weekends an exception.
 Create the perfect environment for the bedroom, which is cool, dark, and quiet.
 Use a pregnancy pillow for a comfortable sleep.
 A device that produces natural sounds can be of great help.

-Use relaxation Method
+Use Relaxation Method

 Stretching, breathing exercises, meditation, yoga or a warm bath are some of the best result-oriented relaxation methods.